Battle of Novi (1799): Coalition breakthrough

 Around 5:30 pm the entire French position started to disintegrate.
 The Paar Grenadier Battalion drove Colli's 68th Line from the crest near Novi.
 The troops of Derfelden and Melas broke into Novi at about the same time, driving out most of Gardanne's men.
 Laboissière's division managed to follow Watrin's men in their escape.
 But at about this time the French army split into two halves which were not reunited until three days later.
 As the French left started to pull back, the Allies closed in for the kill, unleashing their cavalry.
 Earlier, Bellegarde had posted a battalion and four squadrons near Pasturana on the far right.
 Now, as the French retreated they had to negotiate the streets of Pasturana, the Braghena Gorge immediately to the south and Bellegarde's small force.

 The entire French left wing had to squeeze through the blockage.
 The Russians took no prisoners, killing every Frenchman that they caught.
 If a French soldier survived as a prisoner, it was because he was taken by Kray's Austrians.
 In the melee Grouchy tried to rally his men but was cut down and captured.
 Pérignon was also taken prisoner after suffering three wounds including a deep saber cut above his left eye.
 Colli and at least 2,000 other French soldiers and 21 artillery pieces were captured, mostly in the bottleneck at Pasturana.
 As night fell, the French army streamed away and the exhausted Allies stopped.
 Near midnight, some of Gardanne's men were discovered hiding out in Novi and the Russians went through the town again.
 Having accomplished their purpose, they began looting and Suvorov ordered his drummers to beat assembly to stop the pillage.

 Results

+The Battle of Zurich by François Bouchot, 1835.
 André Masséna's victory at Zurich ruined the new Allied strategy.

 Years later when Moreau was asked about Suvorov, he replied: "What can you say of a general so resolute to a superhuman degree, and who would perish himself and let his army perish to the last man rather than retreat a single pace."

 Suvorov sent a summary letter regarding the French defensive position, strength, total losses (including retreat) and the results of the battle, where, with elements of his usual eccentricity, Suvorov addresses to Admiral Fyodor Ushakov, who was campaigning on the Mediterranean at that time.
 It contained: